CybersecurityAutomationWorkshop/caw2022/OCA/README.md

 Attacks are becoming more frequent, more impactful, and more sophisticated.
 Attackers make use of sophisticated tools operating at machine speed.

+Today, cyber defense technologies, systems and applications often use proprietary software and commands to control system configurations.
+Most environments within a company or enterprise are comprised of hundreds of different types of cyber-defense devices.

+When security incidents are detected or configuration changes are required, manual commands and real time system updates are required, increasing incident response time and potentially introducing human error.

+The intent of CASP is to be vendor and application agnostic, enabling interoperability across a range of cyber security tools and applications.
+The use of standardized interfaces and protocols enables interoperability of different tools, regardless of the vendor that developed them, the language they are written in or the function they are designed to fulfill.

+With CASP, security professionals can orchestrate automated, tactical threat responses across a wide range of cyber-defense technologies at speeds significantly greater than previously imagined.

+As a subproject of the Open Cybersecurity Alliance, an OASIS Open Project, the community of cyber-security stakeholders across government agencies, small to large industries across all sectors, and academia can join together to innovate and evolve this cyberdefense approach.

 The initial focus of the Cybersecurity Automation SubProject (CASP) will be the Cybersecurity Automation Workshops.